typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

    [github-actions-typing-catalog](https://github.com/typesafegithub/github-actions-typing-catalog),
    a community-maintained place to host the typings.
 You can contribute or fix typings for your favorite action by sending a PR.

+Once there are typings in place, a class without the `_Untyped` suffix, and with typed constructor arguments will be available.

 This approach supports dependency updating bots that support Kotlin Script's `.main.kts` files.
 E.g. Renovate is known to support it.